eneural-net/eneural_net_dart/README.md

 # Contribution

-Any help from open-source community is always welcome and needed:
+Any help from the open-source community is always welcome and needed:
 - Found an issue?
-    - Fill a bug with details.
+    - Please fill a bug report with details.
 - Wish a feature?
-    - Open a feature request.
+    - Open a feature request with use cases.
 - Are you using and liking the project?
-    - Promote the project: create an article, post or make a donation.
+    - Promote the project: create an article, do a post or make a donation.
 - Are you a developer?
     - Fix a bug and send a pull request.
     - Implement a new feature, like other training algorithms and activation functions.
-    - Improve unit tests.
+    - Improve the Unit Tests.
 - Have you already helped in any way?
     - **Many thanks from me, the contributors and everybody that uses this project!**